-If you are currently in the market for a new job then the chances are you will find out about newly available roles through mediums like websites, newspapers and magazines – once you have received the particulars of the job, employers will most likely be rather specific when asking people to apply.
+If you are currently in the process of looking for a new job, then the chances are you will find out about newly available roles through mediums like Indeed, Reed and company websites – once you have recieved the particulars of the job, employers will most likely be rather specific when asking people to apply.

-We wrote this brief piece about responding to job adverts to help you get that application to your potential future employer just right.
+We wrote this brief piece to help you get that application to your potential future employer just right!

 Before You Apply

 Make sure that you have read the whole job advert, that you understand it and that you meet any ‘required’ criteria – employers ensure they put this in job adverts so that they don’t receive applications from unsuitable applicants – and to save you and themselves time.
 If you do not read the job advert in detail, you may be missing key instructions that the employer wants you to do – for instance including a cover letter with a specific word count

 Some employers want you specifically exclude things from your application – for instance, they may not want to see a CV that accompanies your application, they prefer you to complete their application and send that in on its own.

 Completing Your Application